Management of the Park

 Activities Within the Park Requiring Approval

 Any sporting or community event organised or private event involving more than 30 people must have prior approval from the Te Mata Park Trust Board.
-The Trust requires a minimum of 14 days notice prior to the proposed event and reserves the right to decline any request.
+The Trust requires a minimum of 14 days notice prior.
+The Park Trust Board reserves the right to decline any request.
 Terms and conditions will apply for all approved events.
 Please complete the Te Mata Park Booking Form HDC 2017.

 The Te Mata Park Trust Board reserves the right to review and alter these terms of access to the Park at any time and to refuse access to the Park to any user who does not comply with the above.